AVERAGE OF SAVINGS

 Medicaid provides need-based health insurance plans administered by the State and funded federally.
-Eligibility and income requirements vary by state, and sometimes by county.
-Generally, Medicaid recipients are all ages, with some programs developed specifically for children of low income families.
-Medicaid programs cover both hospital and outpatient care, and may offer prescription drug discounts or benefits.
-The Medicaid Institutional Care Program (“ICP”) provides benefits for those in nursing homes.
+Eligibility and income requirements vary by state and, sometimes, by county.
+Medicaid programs cover both hospital and outpatient care and may offer prescription drug discounts or benefits.

 Where Medicaid has made payments for medical services related to an injury it may assert a lien against the beneficiary’s recovery under state Medicaid third party recovery laws.
 Synergy offers complete resolution assistance including the request for compromises, statutory reductions, or Ahlborn reductions, as applicable under State provisions.